gzuuus/dvmcp/packages/dvmcp-discovery/README.md

   connectionString: 'nostr+walletconnect:your_wallet_pubkey_here?relay=wss%3A%2F%2Frelay.example.com&secret=your_secret_here'
 ```

-You can obtain an NWC connection string from compatible wallets like Alby or Mutiny.
+You can obtain an NWC connection string from compatible wallets like Alby or Coinos.
 When a tool requires payment, the discovery server will automatically pay the invoice using the configured NWC wallet.

 ## Usage